Introduction to the Quantum Circuit: Everything You Need to Know

 Quantum Gates

-Similar to classical logic gates but operate on qubits using quantum principles.
+Quantum gates are similar to classical logic gates but operate on qubits using quantum principles.
 Examples include the Hadamard gate for superposition and the CNOT gate for entanglement.

 Entanglement

-A core feature of quantum circuits where qubits' states are interlinked, even across vast distances.
+Entanglement is a core feature of quantum circuits where qubits' states are interlinked, even across vast distances.

 Measurement